 To be welcomed by the Embera community of hunter-gatherers and fishermen for an evening of music, dance and scared ceremony

-To visit and play alongside the Kuna island people who proudly maintain their national independence
+To visit and play alongside the Kuna, who proudly maintain their national independence

 Zip-line through Gamboa National Rainforest